by Calculated Risk on 1/14/2012 04:03:00 PM

 8:30 AM: Housing Starts for December.

-8:30 AM: the Philly Fed manufacturing survey for January.
-The consensus is for a reading of 16.0, down from 19.7.
+10:00 AM: Philly Fed Survey for December.
+The consensus is for a reading of 11.0, up from 6.8 last month (above zero indicates expansion).